 For the years ended December 31, 2022, 2021 and 2020 we recognized revenues of \$1.13 billion, \$905.6 million, and \$844.1 million, respectively.
 Of the \$1.13 billion recognized in 2022, we recognized revenues of \$7.6 million from obligations satisfied, or partially satisfied, in prior periods, of which \$5.3 million was primarily due to changes in the estimates of our variable consideration under performance-based billing arrangements and \$2.3 million was primarily due to the release of allowances on receivables from clients and unbilled services.
-Of the \$905.6 million recognized in 2021, we recognized revenues of \$22.9 million from obligations satisfied, or partially satisfied, in prior periods, of which \$14.6 million was primarily due to changes in the estimates of our variable consideration under performance-based billing arrangements and \$8.3 million was primarily due to the release of allowances on receivables from clients and unbilled services.
-Of the \$44.1 million recognized in 2020, we recognized revenues of \$12.2 million from obligations satisfied, or partially satisfied, in prior periods, of which \$7.5 million was primarily due to changes in the estimates of our variable consideration under performance-based billing arrangements and \$4.7 million was primarily due to changes in the estimates of our variable consideration under performance-based billing arrangements and \$4.7 million was primarily due to changes in the estimates of our variable consideration under performance-based billing arrangements and \$4.7 million was primarily due to changes on receivables from clients and unbilled services.
+Of the \$905.6 million recognized in 2021, we recognized revenues of \$22.9 million from obligations satisfied, or partially satisfied, in prior periods, of which \$14.6 million was primarily due to the release of allowances on receivables from clients and unbilled services.
+Of the \$844.1 million recognized in 2020, we recognized revenues of \$12.9 million from obligations satisfied, or partially satisfied, in prior periods, of which \$14.6 million was primarily due to the release of allowances on receivables from clients and unbilled services.
+Of the \$844.1 million recognized in 2020, we recognized revenues of \$12.2 million from obligations satisfied, or partially satisfied, in prior periods, of which \$7.5 million was primarily due to changes in the estimates of our variable consideration under performance-based billing arrangements and \$8.3 million was primarily due to the release of allowances on receivables from clients and unbilled services.
+Of the \$844.1 million recognized in 2020, we recognized revenues of \$12.2 million from obligations satisfied, or partially satisfied, in prior periods, of which \$7.5 million was primarily due to changes in the estimates of our variable consideration under performance-based billing arrangements and \$4.7 million was primarily due to the release of allowances on receivables from clients and unbilled services.